-We’re working to continuously learn, share and improve personal safety efforts by embedding safety leadership into our culture, fully engaging all employees in safety and providing a safe work environment for all employees and contractors.
+We work to continuously learn, share and improve safety efforts by embedding safety leadership into our culture, fully engaging all employees in safety and providing a safe work environment for all employees and contractors.

-Suncor’s 2017 combined employee and contractor Recordable Injury Frequency performance was 0.40, close to the annual target of 0.39.
-Our Lost Time Injury Frequency from 2017 was 0.03.
+Suncor’s 2018 combined employee and contractor Recordable Injury Frequency (RIF) performance was 0.37, close to the annual target of 0.36, and the second best on record.
+Our Lost Time Injury Frequency (LTIF) for 2018 was 0.02.

-We promote workforce safety dialogues and participation through various activities and processes, including:
+We believe that a ‘zero incident’ workplace is achievable, and we promote workforce safety dialogues and participation through various activities and processes, including:

 Suncor is focused on reducing loss of primary containment incidents by assessing incidents and prioritizing gap closure and continuous improvement opportunities.
-Effective management has ensured alignment across Suncor to identify opportunities and accelerate performance improvement.
-Recent improvements include a focus on the quality of process hazard analyses, and competency in consistent identification, and assessment of consequences and likelihood of process safety risks.
+Effective management has ensured alignment across the company to identify opportunities and accelerate performance improvement.
+Recent improvements include a focus on the quality of process hazard analyses, including digitization of information to improve the efficiency of business processes and competency in consistent identification, and assessment of consequences and likelihood of process safety risks.

 These systems are key controls to mitigate process safety and reliability risks.
 A team of Suncor Process Automation Systems experts continuously work towards improving SIS management.
 Through this team, Suncor incorporates industry best practices into existing functional safety management programs, to ensure consistency and effectiveness.

-Operating Procedures, Safe Work Practices and Operating Envelopes enable our front-line employees to manage operational risks.
-Suncor continues to raise the bar through the implementation of new standards across the company.
+Operating procedures, safe work practices and operating envelopes enable our front-line employees to manage operational risks.
+We continue to raise the bar by implementing new standards across the company.
 Increasing the effectiveness of operational controls helps us manage personal and process safety risks and supports reliability improvement initiatives.

 Suncor applies the OEMS to manage process safety and reliability.

 We look at lessons from incident investigations to improve process safety and reliability performance.
 This ensures learnings are embedded in our work practices and mitigating actions are implemented to prevent the reoccurrence of similar incidents.
-Audits and management reviews are used to ensure Suncor’s practices are effective and continuously improve.
+We use audits and management reviews to ensure our practices are effective and that we continuously improve.